sirlatrom/blog.sunekeller.dk/_posts/2018-08-21-declarative-docker-enterprise-part-2.md

 * Number of vCPUs
 * Memory size in MB
 * Disk size [^linked-clone-requirements]
-* Datacenter name (`dc1` or `dc2`)
+* Datacenter name (e.g. `dc1` or `dc2`)
 * Primary network name [^indirect-tf-config]
 * Storage network name [^indirect-tf-config] [^netapp-dvp-note]
 * Storage IP address [^netapp-dvp-note]
 * Storage policy name [^netapp-dvp-note]

 That's a **lot**!
 Additionally, we have to ask the network team to create DHCP reservations and VIP addresses, ask our storage vendor to add the storage IP addresses to the whitelist for the given storage policy, and request TLS certificates for UCP and DTR from our internal PKI.
+Those are all tasks ripe for automation, but we haven't got there yet.

 But once all that is defined, we're good to go and can run our pipeline in GitLab.[^gitlab-variables-note]